 ARCHAEOLOGY’s Interactive Digs allow you to follow the progress of excavations around the globe.
 Participating projects post fieldnotes, personal journals, photos, videos--everything you need to feel like you're part of the team.
 There are also live question and answer sessions with the archaeologists.

 Every year, archaeological sites are destroyed by development, looting, vandalism, warfare, environmental changes, and irresponsible tourism.
 The AIA Site Preservation program safeguards the world’s archaeological heritage through direct preservation, education, and outreach, and by facilitating the spread of best practices.

 Each year the Waldbaum Field School Scholarships help students get into the field for the first time.
-For 2010, the AIA is helping send seven students into the field.
+For 2013, the AIA is helping to send eleven students into the field.

-The 112th AIA Annual Meeting will be held in San Antonio, Texas, January 6-9, 2011.
+The 114th AIA Annual Meeting will be held in Chicago, Illinois, January 2-5.
 The program will feature academic sessions that present the latest research from the field, workshops that discuss and present new technologies, and special events that focus on archaeology both locally and globally.